ESG related Information

 Note: Financial impact calculation method

 To calculate the financial impacts shown in Figure 3, parameters were determined for likely future developments under the 4°C and 1.5°C Scenarios, respectively.
-The impact calculations were based our current financial data (including sales by field and factory, and factory assets, etc.), along with information from the Japanese Ministry of the Environment's Assessment Report on Climate Change Impacts in Japan (2020), and growth forecasts for individual markets.
+The impact calculations were based our current financial data (including sales by field and factory, and factory assets, etc.), along with WWF Risk Filter Suite, and growth forecasts for individual markets.

 As for opportunities, the sales change forecast directly affects the profit level.
 With the risk of flooding and other water damage however, the negative financial impact appears to be large because the double impact of the resulting decrease in sales due to suspension of operations and the expenditure for repair costs.

-Figure 3 (1.5°C Scenario) and Figure 4 (4°C Scenario) show the assessed financial impacts based on the scenario analysis and the response measures.
+Figure 4 show the assessed financial impacts based on the scenario analysis and the response measures.

 Risks: